Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 When it spreads to the corpus cavernosum and other erectile structures, erectile dysfunction is more common.
 At this stage, prostate cancer patients usually have a display of moderate or severe urinary symptoms.
 Still, erectile dysfunction is sometimes what prompts patients to visit the urologist.

 This symptom is even more common after diagnosing and treating prostate cancer: surgery and other prostate cancer treatments cause temporary erectile dysfunction.
-In most cases, this symptom is successfully treated after surgery.
+In most cases, surgery successfully treats this symptom.
 But it takes a few weeks or months to experience full recovery of the erectile function.

 5) Blood in urine or semen